department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 financial hardship: Define on first mention in body copy as "having trouble paying for basic needs, like food and housing."
 Include definition in another sentence, as a parenthetical, or set off with commas.

-form: Do not use "application."
-Example: You need to fill out a decision review form.
+form: A Veteran fills out a decision review "form," not an "application."

 ### G